 I made this last night on paper.
 It's a direct result of the gelli plate play.

-When my friend Chris saw it on instagram, she said it reminded her of turtles, so I'm calling "Myrtle the Turtle".
+When my friend Chris saw it on instagram, she said it reminded her of turtles, so I'm calling it "Myrtle the Turtle".

 The gelli plate work over the holidays put me back in the play zone.
 Researching the gelli plate process showed me a lot of approaches to mono printing.
 I started looking for bigger applications.
 This eventually led me to Dan Tirels, on YouTube, whose work I really like.
 I've started making stencils with tape like he does.
 He is very generous in sharing his process.